obsidian-tasks-group/obsidian-tasks/docs/advanced/styling.md

 The reason for this additional internal span is that it allows CSS styles that closely wrap the text itself, rather than its container box, e.g. for the purpose of drawing a highlight or a box that is exactly in the size of the text.

 ## Generic and Specific Classes

+{: .released }
+Specific classes were introduced in Tasks X.Y.Z.

 Each rendered task component (description, priority, recurrence rule etc) includes a **generic class** that denotes this type of component.
 The generic classes are: